-1. If you discover a fire, pull the manual fire alarm if it hasn't already been activated.

-Call 911 and follow up with UMBPD at 410-706-6882 (6-6882 from an on-campus phone) and give the location of the fire.

-- 2. Fire extinguishers should be used only if you are trained to use them and only after the alarm has been pulled and 911 has been called. - 3.
+- 1. If you discover a fire, pull the manual fire alarm if it hasn't already been activated. - 2.
+Call 911.
+Once in a safe location, follow up with UMBPD at 410-706-6882 (6-6882 from an on-campus phone) and give the location of the fire. - 3.
+Fire extinguishers should be used only if you are trained to use them and only after the alarm has been pulled and 911 has been called. - 4.
 Evacuate the building using the nearest stairwell.
-DO NOT USE ELEVATORS. - 4.
+DO NOT USE ELEVATORS. - 5.
 Make use of the nearest exit door to the outside of the building, and doors marked for emergency should be used.
-Remember: A fire alarm is an emergency! - 5.
-Once outside, move across the street or down the sidewalk, away from the building entrance. - 6.
+Remember: A fire alarm is an emergency! - 6.
+Once outside, move across the street or down the sidewalk, away from the building entrance. - 7.
 Do not re-enter the building until the "All Clear" is given by the fire officer in charge or University police.